On a Hierarchy of Spectral Invariants for Graphs: Introduction

 Let $\spec(G)$ denote the spectrum of a graph $G$, and $\wlk2(G)$ denote the output of 2-WL on $G$ (a formal definition is given in Section~\ref{ss:wl}).
 The discussion above shows that $\spec\preceq\wlk2$.
 This can be seen as evidence of limitations of $\spec$, as well as evidence of the power of~$\wlk2$.

 A reasonable question is what can be achieved if $\spec(G)$ is enhanced by other spectral characteristics of the adjacency matrix of $G$.
 One such line of research in spectral graph theory considers $\spec(G)$ augmented with the multiset of all angles between the standard basis vectors and the eigenspaces of $G$.
-The parameters and properties of a graph $G$ which are determined by its \emph{e}igenvalues and \emph{a}ngles are called \emph{EA-reconstructible} and are thoroughly studied by Cvetkovi\'{c} and co-authors; see \cite[Ch.~4]{CvetkovicRS97} and \cite[Ch.~3]{CvetkovicRS10}.
+The corresponding graph invariant, which along with \emph{E}igenvalues icludes also \emph{A}ngles, is denoted by $\ea(G)$.
+The parameters and properties of a graph $G$ which are determined by $\ea(G)$ are called \emph{EA-reconstructible} and are thoroughly studied by Cvetkovi\'{c} and co-authors; see \cite[Ch.~4]{CvetkovicRS97} and \cite[Ch.~3]{CvetkovicRS10}.

 A further natural step is to take into consideration the multisets of angles between the projections of the standard basis vectors onto eigenspaces.
 Fürer \cite{Fuerer10} uses this additional data to define two new graph invariants, namely, the \emph{weak} and \emph{strong spectral invariants}.
 We denote these spectral invariants by $\weak$ and $\strong$ respectively; formal definitions are in Section \ref{s:spec}.
 Fürer shows that both $\weak$ and $\strong$ remain weaker than $\wlk2$.
 That is,